metanitesh/shadcn-figma-plugin/README.md

 ## Credits

 This project was scaffolded using the [Bolt Figma](https://github.com/hyperbrew/bolt-figma) template.
+You can learn more about how to use this template in the original repository.

 SVGs are provided by [Vecteezy](https://www.vecteezy.com/).